Lagos State University

 Lagos State University (LASU) is a state-owned university established by the Lagos State government in 1983.
-Its main campus is situated at Ojo, with sub-campuses at Ikeja and Epe.
+Its main campus is situated at Alasia, Lagos, Ojo, with sub-campuses at Ikeja and Epe.
 The university was set up "for the advancement of learning and establishment of academic excellence".
 The university caters to over 35,000 students.
 The university was established during the administration of Lateef Kayode Jakande.

 The university offers diploma, degree and post graduate programmes, including an MBA programme.
 LASU was ranked among the top 600 universities in the world by the Times Higher Education World University Rankings for 2020.
 On 23 June 2021, LASU emerged as the best young university in Nigeria having been below the age of 50 years to be added.

 Times Higher Education ranked the Lagos State University as the second best university in Nigeria on 2 September 2020, and was the only state university included in the rankings for 2022.
 The university has attracted international funding, including for the establishment of a World Bank Group Africa Centre for Excellence on Science, Technology, Engineering, and Mathematics.